 Wetland areas as determined through engineered delineations are mapped and available for review at the Planning Department.

 The Tree Committee oversees the implementation of the Tree Plan as part of Tree City USA program.
 The group consists of those interested or expert in horticulture, arborculture and landscape management.
 The Committee also supervises the Town celebration of Arbor Day.

 - Leave It on the Lawn Brochure

 - Tree Topping

 - Town of Bel Air Champion Tree List

 - MD's Lawn Fertilizer Law

 Urban Tree Canopy (UTC) & Forest Conservation

 Urban Tree Canopy (UTC) is defined as the layer of woody material from trees (leaves, branches, stems) that cover the ground when viewed from above.
 The benefits of urban tree canopy are many – improved water quality through sediment and erosion control, energy savings through ground surface cooling and diminished “heat island” effect (cooler air temperatures), wildlife habitat, and enhanced property values and the aesthetic benefits of park, street, and landscape trees.
 The UTC for the Town of Bel Air currently stands at approximately 37%.
-Information regarding the Town’s UTC can be found in the 2019 Tree Plan
+Information regarding the Town’s UTC can be found in the 2020 Tree Plan.

 The Town Development Regulations require the mapping and evaluation of tree cover prior to issuance of any permit.
 Small lot development (under 40,000 square feet) requires an individual tree stand delineation.
 Large lot development (over 40,000 square feet) requires a Forest Stand Delineation (FSD) and Forest Conservation Plan (FCP) as indicated in Chapter 216 of the Bel Air Town Code.
 Copies of the requirements are available at the Planning Department.